-Disney Channel’s sitcom "Jessie" follows Jessie, a Texas girl from a military family who embarks on the adventure of a lifetime when she decides to leave behind starry nights for big city lights.
-Having spent the last year as a nanny to Emma, Ravi, Luke and Zuri, the four children of dad Morgan, a famous movie director, and mom Christina, a former supermodel turned business mogul, Jessie is truly thrilled to be on her own.
-With a whole new world of opportunities now within reach, Jessie navigates conflict and chaos as she attempts to live her dream and achieve her ambitions while caring for four kids.
-Also helping guide her moral compass are Bertram, the family’s butler, and Tony, the building's 21-year-old doorman.
+Season Three of the hit comedy series "Jessie" continues to follows Jessie, a Texas girl from a military family who embarked on the adventure of a lifetime when she decided to venture east to New York City.
+Having spent the last two years as a nanny to Emma, Ravi, Luke and Zuri, Jessie is truly thrilled to be on her own.
+Her career aspirations have ventured outside the comforts of the Ross house as Jessie is pursuing acting.
+With a whole new world of opportunities within her reach, Jessie navigates conflict, chaos, her job as a nanny to the Ross kids, her budding acting career and personal life as she attempts to fulfill her dreams and achieve her ambitions.
+Along for the ride is Bertram, the family’s butler.

-Starring are Debby Ryan as Jessie ("Radio Rebel," "The Suite Life on Deck," "16 Wishes"); Tony Award-nominated Kevin Chamberlin (Broadway's "The Addams Family") as Bertram; Peyton List ("27 Dresses," "Diary of a Wimpy Kid: Dog Days") as Emma; Karan Brar ("Diary of a Wimpy Kid," "Diary of a Wimpy Kid: Rodrick Rules," "Diary of a Wimpy Kid: Dog Days") as Ravi; Cameron Boyce ("Grown Ups 2," "Grown Ups") as Luke and Skai Jackson ("Royal Pains") as Zuri.
+Starring are Debby Ryan as Jessie ("Radio Rebel," "The Suite Life on Deck," "16 Wishes"); Tony Award-nominated Kevin Chamberlin (Broadway's "The Addams Family, Teen Beach Movie") as Bertram; Peyton List ("27 Dresses," "Diary of a Wimpy Kid: Dog Days") as Emma; Karan Brar ("Diary of a Wimpy Kid," "Diary of a Wimpy Kid: Rodrick Rules," "Diary of a Wimpy Kid: Dog Days") as Ravi; Cameron Boyce ("Grown Ups 2," "Grown Ups") as Luke and Skai Jackson ("The Watsons Go to Washington") as Zuri.

 The live-action comedy series was created by Pamela Eells O'Connell ("Family Matters," "The Suite Life of Zack & Cody," "The Suite Life on Deck"), who serves as executive producer.
 The series is from It's a Laugh Productions, Inc. It carries a TV-G parental guideline.